 In addition, we maintain a wholly-owned subsidiary that is licensed as a small business investment company, or SBIC, and regulated by the Small Business Administration, or the SBA.
 See "Regulation - Small Business Investment Company Regulations."
 The SBIC license allows us, through our wholly-owned subsidiary, to issue SBA-guaranteed debentures.
 We applied for exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the 200% asset coverage ratio we are required to maintain under the 1940 Act.
 Pursuant to the 200% asset coverage ratio limitation, we are permitted to borrow one dollar for every dollar we have in assets less all liabilities and indebtedness not represented by debt securities issued by us or loans obtained by us.
-For example, as of March 31, 2010, we had approximately \$484.4 million in assets less all liabilities and indebtedness not represented by to borrow up to approximately \$484.4 million, notwithstanding other limitations on our borrowings pursuant to our credit facilities.
+For example, as of March 31, 2010, we had approximately \$484.4 million in assets less all liabilities and indebtedness not represented by debt securities issued by us or loans obtained by us, which would permit us to borrow up to approximately \$484.4 million, notwithstanding other limitations on our borrowings pursuant to our credit facilities.